apache/mesos/docs/attributes-resources.md

 ## Attributes

 Attributes are key-value pairs (where value is optional) that Mesos passes along when it sends offers to frameworks.
-An attribute value supports 3 different *types*: scalar, range or text.
+An attribute value supports three different *types*: scalar, range or text.

     attributes : attribute ( ";" attribute )*